Chart Color Schemes

 Employment

-There is particular specialization in mining, with an employment share 1.4 times the regional level.
-Conversely, professional & technical services show lower representation at 4.3%, compared to the regional average of 8.2%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between June 2024 and June 2025, employment increased by 4.3% while labour force increased by 5.8%, causing the unemployment rate to rise by 1.4 percentage points.
-In contrast, Greater Perth experienced employment growth of 3.7% and labour force growth of 3.8%, with a 0.1 percentage point rise in unemployment rate.
-State-level data up to Sep-25 shows WA employment contracted by 0.82%, losing 14,590 jobs, with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Baldivis - North's employment mix suggests local growth of approximately 5.8%% over five years and 12.5% over ten years, although this is a simple weighting extrapolation for illustrative purposes only and does not account for localised population projections.
+However, professional & technical employs only 4.3% of local workers, below Greater Perth's 8.2%.
+Employment opportunities locally may be limited as indicated by Census data comparison.
+Between June 2024 and June 2025, employment levels increased by 4.3%, while labour force grew by 5.8%, causing the unemployment rate to rise by 1.4 percentage points.
+In contrast, Greater Perth recorded employment growth of 3.7% with a minor increase in unemployment.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Baldivis - North's employment mix suggests local growth of approximately 5.8%% over five years and 12.5% over ten years, according to a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment